Regional television in Australia: 2000s

 In more recent years, the premise has been extended to allow for two station markets where there are two different owners to apply, either separately or jointly, to operate a digital-only third station.
 These are known as "Section 38B" licences, and were created by the Broadcasting Services Amendment (Digital Television and Datacasting) Act 2000.

 Section 38B allows current operators to apply for the additional licence either as a joint venture company, or separately; in the case where both operators apply separately to ACMA, the licence is to be allocated via auction.
 However, as of 2007 all of the licences so far granted under section 38B have been to joint ventures between existing operators.
 These licences were awarded to Tasmania (Tasmanian Digital Television, owned by WIN and Southern Cross), Mildura (Mildura Digital Television, owned by WIN and Prime), and Darwin (Darwin Digital Television, owned by PBL Media and Southern Cross).

-The axing of local news services by Prime7 and Southern Cross Broadcasting in Newcastle, Wollongong, Queensland, Darwin and remote Central & Eastern Australia triggered a review of local content regulations by the Australian Broadcasting Authority.
+The axing of local news services by Prime Media Group and Southern Cross Broadcasting in Newcastle, Wollongong, Queensland, Darwin and remote Central & Eastern Australia triggered a review of local content regulations by the Australian Broadcasting Authority.
 The ABA later ruled, in 2003, that a minimum level of local content should be provided in the four largest regional licence areas.
 Prime and Southern Cross responded to this by launching two-minute bulletins for all affected regions from areas in which local news was already produced, as well as in Southern Cross Ten's case the current affairs program State Focus, and on Prime, a Saturday morning children's programme Saturday Club.

 In December 2003, the first digital-only commercial television station was launched, Tasmanian Digital Television, operating on a supplementary licence owned jointly by WIN Television and Southern Cross.
 Similarly, Mildura Digital Television began broadcasting in 2006 to Mildura, offering exclusive Ten-based programming for the first time in the area.
 It is a direct feed of Ten Melbourne with local advertising.
 Darwin Digital Television opened transmission on 28 April 2008.

 During April 2007, SP Telemedia announced that it would consider selling NBN Television, and had received at least two bids, one each from WIN (in its second attempt of entering the northern NSW market) and Nine Network's owner PBL Media.
 On 9 May 2007, PBL Media's $250 million bid became final, winning the sale.
 However, upon acquiring NBN, PBL continued to operate it as a regional independent station until it was folded into the Nine Network on 1 July 2016 as a result of the regional affiliation switch between WIN Corporation and Southern Cross Austereo.
 The purchase also secured permanent status of supplying Nine's content to the station's entire coverage area, sparing any future affiliation switches.